Skip to content

 How to read this metric

-An increase suggests deteriorating credit quality among customers or a more conservative estimation of collection risk.
+An increase suggests deteriorating credit quality or a more conservative outlook on customer repayment, while a decrease may indicate improved collection efficiency or lower credit risk.

 Detailed definition